Linear superposition as a core theorem of quantum empiricism: About interpretations

 \subsection{Interpretations and self-referentiality}

-Although we have not yet touch on other significant attributes---the means over statistics, operators, and products of $\bbH$"=spaces will be considered in their own rights, it is clear that the need to quest for a description in terms of hidden variables is also eliminated.
-Even from a formalistic perspective, the proof of presence/""absence \cite{neumann, dmitr, greenstein} of these `physical' quantities should be attributed to the semantic conclusions of meta"=theory (\,$=$~physics) \cite{raseva}, \ie, to theorems \emph{about} formal theory rather than to theorems of its \emph{inner} calculus.
+Although we have not yet touched on other significant attributes""---the means over statistics, operators, and products of $\bbH$"=spaces will be considered in their own rights---it is clear that the need to quest for a description in terms of hidden variables is also eliminated.
+Even from a formalistic perspective, the proof of the presence/"!absence \cite{neumann, dmitr, greenstein} of these `physical' quantities should be attributed to the semantic conclusions of meta"=theory (\,$=$~physics) \cite{raseva}, \ie, to theorems \emph{about} formal theory rather than to theorems of its \emph{inner} calculus.
 In our case, and more generally, the formal theory is the syntactical axioms of \qm.
 The corollaries of such axioms are inherently unable to lead to statements about interpretations \cite{raseva}, since theorems \emph{about} object"=theory itself is not provable by means \emph{of} its object"=language \cite{shenfield, raseva}.
+In a word, the nature and interpretation of axioms are not recovered from the very axioms or from the replacement thereof by the other ones.

-A similar line of reasoning has accompanied quantum theory for quite a while: ``claim that the formalism by itself can generate an interpretation is unfounded and misleading'' (L.~Ballentine \cite{ballentine0}).
-It is known that even the mathematics itself cannot be defined in a self"=contained way \cite{frenkel, kleene}.
-All of this stands in stark contrast with the known statement of DeWitt to the effect that ``mathematical formalism of the quantum theory is capable of yielding its own interpretation'' \cite[p.~160, 165, 168]{dewitt} or that ``conventional statistical interpretation of quantum mechanics thus emerges from the formalism itself'' \cite[p.~185]{dewitt}.
-Especially, if we take account of the fact that it is not the theory itself, but only its (formal) interpretation that determines the very semantic terms truth/""falsity/""provability of sentences (G\"odel).
-In turn, there may be more than one such interpretation.
-See also \cite[p.~310]{jammer}, \cite{benioff}, and specifically Ch.~III in~\cite{kleene}.
-In other words, the subconscious striving for `to interpret'---and transporting the macro into the micro---is the very thing that prevents us from truly gaining an understanding of quantum mathematics.
+A similar line of reasoning has accompanied \qt\ for quite a while: ``claim that the formalism by itself can generate an interpretation is unfounded and misleading'' \cite[p.~38]{ballentine0}.
+It is known that even the mathematics itself cannot be grounded in a self"=contained way \cite{gray}\,(!), \cite{frenkel, kleene}, \cite[p.~201]{heisenberg2}.
+All of this stands in stark contrast with the known statement of DeWitt to the effect that ``mathematical formalism of the quantum theory is capable of yielding its own interpretation'' \cite[pp.~160, 165, 168]{dewitt} or that ``conventional statistical interpretation of quantum mechanics thus emerges from the formalism itself'' \cite[p.~185]{dewitt}.
+In particular, if we take account of the fact that it is not the theory itself, but only its formal interpretation that determines the very semantic terms truth/"!falsity/"!provability of sentences (K.~G\"odel).
+In turn, ``interpretation \ldots\ allows a certain freedom of choice'' \cite[p.~310]{jammer}.
+See also \cite{benioff} and specifically Ch.~III in \cite{kleene}.
+In other words, the subconscious striving for `to interpret'"!---and transporting the macro into the micro---is the very thing that prevents us from truly gaining an understanding of quantum mathematics.